-The endocannabinoid role system in the addiction of nicotine is gaining acknowledgement.
-There was a conduction of pilot study that was aimed at assessing the effect of CBD usage for those smokers that that wished to quit smoking.
+The endocannabinoid role system in the addiction of nicotine is gaining acknowledgment.
+There was a conduction of a pilot study that was aimed at assessing the effect of CBD usage for those smokers that wished to quit smoking.
 24 smokers were given CBD inhalers when they felt like smoking.
-In that same treatment week the placebo treated smokers showed no change of the numbers of cigarettes smoked by the affected, while the CBD treated smokers showed a significant change as they were able to reduce the smoking number of people by 40%.
-These data hence shows that CBD is a perfect treatment for the people that have nicotine addiction.
+In that same treatment week, the placebo-treated smokers showed no change of the number of cigarettes smoked by the affected, while the CBD treated smokers showed a significant change as they were able to reduce the smoking number of people by 40%.
+These data hence show that CBD is a perfect treatment for the people that have a nicotine addiction.

-The sudden discontinuation of nicotine does induce a withdrawal syndrome in the animals that do depend on nicotine, being in consistent of somatic and signs that are effective, avoiding it lead to maintenance of drugs.
-While the fatty acids blockade exacerbates responses of withdrawal in the mice that depends on nicotine, the monoacyglycerol lipase role in the withdrawal of nicotine is still unexplored.
+The sudden discontinuation of nicotine does induce a withdrawal syndrome in the animals that do depend on nicotine, being inconsistent with somatic and signs that are effective, avoiding it leads to the maintenance of drugs.
+While the fatty acids blockade exacerbates responses of withdrawal in the mice that depend on nicotine, the monoacylglycerol lipase role in the withdrawal of nicotine is still unexplored.
 Therefore, this study suggests that inhibition of MAGL may be a target for treating nicotine dependence.

 CBD inhibits the reward facilitating morphine effect